Consultation and Discussion

 - Catholic Heart WorkCamp: Catholic Heart Workcamp is a week long mission trip program, where teens and their chaperones travel to different areas throughout the country (and some international sites) and engage in service, community and prayer.

-- The Missionary Disciples Institute, June 22-27, 2020, Marian University, Indianapolis, IN: The Missionary Disciples Institute is a week long Catholic leadership program at Marian University.
+- The Missionary Disciples Institute: Marian University, Indianapolis, IN: The Missionary Disciples Institute is a week long Catholic leadership program at Marian University.
 Young people will hear from nationally known speakers, meet other student leaders, have multiple opportunities for Mass and prayer, get college-preparatory type instruction from Marian faculty, and so much more!
 Youth leaders are encouraged to nominate a young person for MDI.
-Any student nominated will receive $50 off the total costs to attend.
-Deadline to apply is March 1, 2020.

-- The Saints & Scholars Summer Theology Institute, various dates in July 2020, Holy Cross College, Notre Dame, IN: The Saints & Scholars Summer Theology Institute is an exciting opportunity to come to a college campus, have seminar discussions guided by great faculty, and share community-building experiences with high school students from around the country.
+- The Saints & Scholars Summer Theology Institute: Holy Cross College, Notre Dame, IN: The Saints & Scholars Summer Theology Institute is an exciting opportunity to come to a college campus, have seminar discussions guided by great faculty, and share community-building experiences with high school students from around the country.
 Their goal is to support the spiritual and intellectual growth of the next generation of leader.
 Teachers and youth ministers, there is also an opportunity for you to shadow the program and make your own personal retreat.

-- One Bread, One Cup, various dates in June and July, 2020, St. Meinrad, IN: One Bread, One Cup is a five-day liturgical leadership conference focusing on the Word, Sacrament and Mission of the Roman Catholic Church for high school youth groups and their campus and youth ministers.
+- One Bread, One Cup: St. Meinrad, IN: One Bread, One Cup is a five-day liturgical leadership conference focusing on the Word, Sacrament and Mission of the Roman Catholic Church for high school youth groups and their campus and youth ministers.
 Conferences focus on community building, leadership development, catechesis, liturgical and spiritual formation, and theological reflection.
 High school youth participants must have completed 9th, 10th, 11th, or 12th grade.
 Youths must register through their parish and an adult chaperone is required to attend (you’ll get a lot of great formation as well).

 For Young Adults